-Project 3: Conduct a SWOT analysis for the company you have selected for the final project -- describing your organization's Strengths, Weaknesses, Opportunities, and Threats.
+Project 2: Conduct a SWOT analysis for the company you have selected for the final project -- describing your organization's Strengths, Weaknesses, Opportunities, and Threats.
+Take a focused look at their recent financial performance.
 Also, describe what this organization needs to do to ensure sustainable competitive advantage.
 Prepare a ten-minute presentation of your SWOT analysis and recommendations.